ciroiriarte/ciroiriarte.github.io/_posts/2023-09-05-esxi-on-proxmox-as-nested-hypervisor.md

 Thanks to the work of [William Lam](https://williamlam.com/nested-virtualization), running ESXi on top of ESXi for testing/lab purposes is really straightforward.

-Now, if for some reason you cannot install ESXi on you home lab machine, and like me you use Proxmox, this post is for you.
+Now, if for some reason you cannot install ESXi on your home lab machine, and like me you use Proxmox, this post is for you.

-[Proxmox Virtual Environment](https://www.proxmox.com/) or PVE is a nice KVM-based virtualization solution from a german company.
+[Proxmox Virtual Environment](https://www.proxmox.com/) or PVE is a nice KVM-based virtualization solution from [Proxmox Server Solutions GmbH](https://www.proxmox.com/en/about/company).
 It's free to use, and has a wide user base.

 The starting point would be a propperly setup [Proxmox host for nested virtualization](https://pve.proxmox.com/wiki/Nested_Virtualization).
-After you go it up & running, we're ready to move forward.
+After you get it up & running, we're ready to move forward.

 # The ESXi appliance
 William Lam works on a [ESXi appliance](https://williamlam.com/nested-virtualization/nested-esxi-virtual-appliance) pre-configured to simplify deployment as a nested hypervisor.
 With each new vSphere release, a matching appliance is created and published.

 # Downloading the appliance
-The mentioned appliances are published via a vSphere Content Library.
+The mentioned appliances are published via a public vSphere Content Library.
 To get a list of the available releases, we can run the following command from your PVE host:

 {% highlight shell %}
 BASEURL=https://download3.vmware.com/software/vmw-tools